dcos/dcos-cli/design/plugin.md

                       verify server certificates against.
 When it is not set, the system's CA bundle must be used.

+The CLI will also pass the subcommand config as additional environment variables with the following format:

+    DCOS_{COMMAND}_{CONFIG}={VALUE}

+Where `COMMAND` is the uppercase subcommand name, if the command contains hyphens, they are replaced by underscores.
+And `CONFIG` is the uppercase config key in the command section.

+For instance, when the `hello` subcommand has a config value (`dcos config set hello.world foo`), it will be passed when the subcommand is invoked (as `DCOS_HELLO_WORLD=foo`).

 The child process has access to the standard out/standard error of the CLI process.
 It is not guaranteed to have access to any other file descriptors the parent may have opened.

 The child process is not started in a shell.
 If the command is not startable for any reason an error message is printed (not on the path, executable does not exist, binary incompatibility, etc).